Nonlocal chiral contributions to generalized parton distributions of the proton at nonzero skewness: Phenomenology of meson loop contributions to GPDs

 Performing the convolutions of the splitting functions with the corresponding quark GPDs of the virtual pions, we show the contributions of the chiral loop to the $H$ and $E$ GPDs for $u$ quarks in Fig.~\ref{fig:GPD_3d} as a function of $x$ and $t$ at a fixed $\xi=0.1$.
 For the contributions from the couplings to the virtual pion loops, as in Fig.~\ref{fig:diagrams}, the results for the $d$-quark GPDs can be obtained from the $u$-quark distributions using isospin symmetry, $\{H,E\}_d(x,\xi,t)=-\{H,E\}_u(-x,\xi,t)$.
 The most striking structure is seen in the region of low $x$, $|x| \lesssim 0.2$.
 For the case of the electric $u$-quark GPD, $x H_u$ is positive in the DGLAP region, and has two valleys in the ERBL region.
 For the magnetic GPD, $x E_u$ is negative in the $x < 0$ region and positive when $x > 0$.
 The distributions fall rapidly as $|x| \to 1$, and for increasing values of the momentum transfer squared, $-t$.

 To more clearly illustrate the dependence of the GPDs on the parton momentum fraction~$x$, in Fig.~\ref{fig:GPD_2d_1GeV} we plot the two-dimensional projections of the GPDs $x H_u$ and $x E_u$ for $-t=0.25$~GeV$^2$ and $-t=1$~GeV$^2$.
 Although the splitting function $f_{\pi^+\Delta^0}^{\rm (rbw)}$ is discontinuous at $y=\xi$, as evident from Fig.~\ref{fig:sf_2d}, the quark GPDs remain continuous at $x=\pm\xi$.
-The reason is that the convolution formula in Eqs.~(\ref{eq:conv_a}), (\ref{eq:conv_b}) and (\ref{eq:conv_d}) are only related to the splitting function in the $y>\xi$ region, and the results obtained using these should be continuous at $\xi$ if the input pion GPD is continuous at $x=\xi$.
+The reason is that the convolution formulas in Eqs.~(\ref{eq:conv_a}), (\ref{eq:conv_b}) and (\ref{eq:conv_d}) are only related to the splitting function in the $y>\xi$ region, and the results obtained using these should be continuous at $\xi$ if the input pion GPD is continuous at $x=\xi$, which guarantees the the amplitudes for DVCS and HEMP are finite~\cite{Diehl:2003ny}.
+However, there are no constraints on the derivatives of GPDs at $x=\xi$, and the discontinuity of the derivative can arise from the different integration regions in the $\alpha$--$\beta$ plane for the DGLAP and ERBL regions when using the double distribution parametrization in Eq.~(\ref{eq:inputGPD})~\cite{Musatov:1999xp, Diehl:2003ny}.
+As the contribution of $D$-term in Eq.~(\ref{eq:inputGPD}) only exists in the ERBL region, it also leads to a discontinuity of the first derivative of the GPD at $x=\xi$.
 On the other hand, the contribution to the quark GPD from Eq.~(\ref{eq:conv_c}) vanishes $x=\xi$ because of the endpoint property of the distribution amplitude, $\Phi_{q/\pi}(1,\kappa,s)=0$.

 Comparing the results with different $-t$, the absolute values of the GPDs at $-t = 0.25$~GeV$^2$ are around 4--5 times larger than those at $-t = 1$~GeV$^2$.
 For the $u$-quark distribution, one finds that the quark GPD $H_u$ in the DGLAP region for $x>0$ has a larger magnitude than $H_u$ at $x<0$ (which by crossing symmetry is equivalent to the $\bar u$ distribution at $x>0$).
 According to the above isospin relation for the contributions from the pion coupling diagrams, $xH_u(x>0)$ is identical to $xH_d(x<0)$, the latter which is equivalent to the $x\bar d$ distribution at $x>0$.
 Therefore the contributions from the loop diagrams in Fig.~\ref{fig:diagrams} naturally give an enhancement of the $\bar d$ distribution compared with the $\bar u$, reminiscent of the empirical result for the $\bar d$ and $\bar u$ PDF asymmetry in the collinear region~\cite{Salamu:2014pka}.